sruthiviswanadham/INVERSE-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-### Step1 : Import the numpy module to use the built-in functions for calculation
+### Step 1: Import the numpy module to use the built-in functions for calculation
 ### Step 2: Prepare the lists from each equations and assign in np.array()
 ### Step 3: Using the np.linalg.matrix_rank(), we can find the inverse of the given matrix
 ### Step 4: End the program